 This is the entry level of the communication profession.
-At this level the communication professional attains the education and develops the core skills required to be competent within all Principles of the Global Standard and to work across disciplines.
+At this level, the communication professional attains the education and develops the core skills required to be competent within all Principles of the Global Standard and to work across disciplines.
 Foundational skills are required to do the job and understand the organization’s culture, structure and function.

-Mid-level professionals who are competent in strategic communication management, and can apply principles and skills across a wide range of specialty areas.
+Mid-level professionals are competent in strategic communication management, and can apply principles and skills across a wide range of specialty areas.

 Senior level professionals who are ready to manage complex, multi-faceted programs and relationships and provide counsel and advice to senior executives.